 To support SAS development work in 2011, the SASO Program Office coordinated with members of the AFS workforce to provide their technical expertise to write and review Data Collection Tools (DCTs) and Policy.

 In addition, the SASO Program Office partnered with a team of system design/development specialists at the John A. Volpe National Transportation Systems Center (Volpe Center) to work on the automation for the SAS to accompany new SAS business processes.

 To assure that developmental efforts yield the desired results, an Executive Review Board (ERB) and Steering Committee were implemented.
-The ERB oversees the entire initiative and the Steering Committee serves as the governing body for decision-making.
-(The Steering committee includes representation from all stakeholders.)
+The ERB oversaw the entire initiative and the Steering Committee served as the governing body for decision-making.
+(The Steering committee included representation from all stakeholders.)